Caravans and camper trailers

-In the campervan vs caravan debate, your destination is worth considering as well.
+In the campervan vs caravan debate, your destination is also worth considering.

-At the end of the day, the campervan vs caravan decision is down to you and your family.
-However, with travel options being limited in 2020, investing in this type of mobile accommodation is an excellent way to explore your state and enjoy some time away from your hometown.
+At the end of the day, when deciding between recreational vehicles and trailers, the decision comes down to what your family needs and what you can afford.
+Investing in this type of mobile accommodation is an excellent way to explore the country, stimulate the economy and enjoy some time away from your hometown.

 Disclaimer: The information above is of a general nature only and does not consider your personal objectives, financial situation or particular needs.
 You should consider seeking independent legal, financial, taxation or other advice to check how the information relates to your particular circumstances.
 We do not accept responsibility for any loss arising from the use of, or reliance on, the information.

 Normal lending criteria apply.
 Fees and charges are payable.
 Terms and conditions apply.